Kansai Music Conference: 2018

-KMC 2018 was held from September 14–16, again in the main areas of Hommachi and Kitahorie in Osaka.
+KMC 2018 was held from 14–16 September, again in the main areas of Hommachi and Kitahorie in Osaka.
 A total of 21 performing acts joined and the conference section was again held at Business Innovation Center Osaka with an interactive session and networking session as well as a panel discussion featuring singer/songwriter, Jett Edwards as a panelist on the topic of playing live performances in Japan.

 2019

-KMC 2019 was held from September 14–16, with all venues in the Kitahorie area, with exception of Hard Rock Café Osaka in Hommachi.
+KMC 2019 was held from 14–16 September, with all venues in the Kitahorie area, with exception of Hard Rock Café Osaka in Hommachi.
 A total of 22 performing acts participated and a visual art aspect was added with 3 visual artists displaying their works in 3 locations in Kitahorie.
 The conference was moved to a venue in Kitahorie, Covent Garden, that provided more of a relaxed atmosphere for both the networking session and panel discussion.

 2020

-Due to the COVID-19 pandemic KMC 2020 was held September 18 – 20 as a completely online event using social network streaming platforms to show performances and to do presentations and webinars, which were all shown through the top page on the conference website.
+Due to the COVID-19 pandemic KMC 2020 was held 18–20 September as a completely online event using social network streaming platforms to show performances and to do presentations and webinars, which were all shown through the top page on the conference website.
 In the months prior to the main conference, a regular series “Friday Live Spotlight” was created to feature overseas performers doing live performances from their homes, studios or other places that they were able to stream from.
 There were a total of 30 performing acts and 7 presenters from 5 continents and considering the global situation at that time, it was considered to have been a tremendous success.

+2021

+With the effects of the pandemic continuing, Japan continued to keep its borders closed to tourists, so KMC was held online again from 17–19 September.
+However, it was partially done as an in-person event using a live venue in Tokyo, Heaven’s Door, and a venue in Kyoto, Growly.
+The live performances were all shown through the top page on the conference website, along with live streamed performances by artists from overseas.
+There were a total of 26 performing acts, 2 presenters and an online panel discussion.
+As a result of the information shared among musicians during the conference, KMC had also become a valuable online resource for people seeking information about the music scene in Japan.

+2022

+In June, the Japanese government lifted travel restrictions for tourists to enter the country, so KMC 2022 was able to be held as an in-person event from September 16 – 18.
+Some participants based overseas were not able to come to Japan on such short notice, so they joined online.
+Some of the highlights were live music performances on the Santa Maria tour boat, online collaborations featuring youtuber, Dr. Capital and Australian native Jake Murdoch, and an online interview with Ola Ray.

+However, an approaching typhoon forced schedule changes for the final day, so several performances were canceled as a result.